 2017 Coaching Webinars and Skills Training Sessions

-James Kuegler Coaching teams up with Victoria Stuart from Starboard SUPSNZ and Rachel Smith from Navigation North to bring you a series of interactive coaching webinars and skills training sessions in the new year to help you prepare for the 2017 Whai Ora Spirited Women – All Women’s Adventure Race in Taupo.
+James Kuegler Coaching teams up with Victoria Stuart from Starboard SUPSNZ and Rachel Smith from Navigation North to bring you a series of interactive coaching webinars and skills training sessions in the new year to help you prepare for the 2018 Whai Ora Spirited Women – All Women’s Adventure Race in Whakatane Ohope.

 Here is how the schedule of events looks –

-Bookings for these will become available via links above and advertised on the event Facebook page as soon as they open.
+Bookings for these will become available via links above very shortly and advertised on the event Facebook page as soon as they open.
 A small fee (TBC) will apply per event.

 2017 Navigation Clinics and Rogaines – Auckland and Central North Island (& possibly Wellington too?)